At Bridgecrew, our goal is to give developers actionable cloud security feedback in the right place at the right time.

 If further investigation is needed, select More.
 When you’re ready, fix one, several, or all issues and select Submit.
 Once you’ve implemented your security-as-code fixes, jump back into your pull request to continue your review, and get ready to merge. 🚀

-To review errors identified in previous commits, you can also access them from the new Code Reviews tab.
+To review errors identified in other branches and previous commits, you can also access them from the new Code Reviews tab.

 When paired with security-as-code fixes, Code Reviews makes cloud security even more actionable, so you can spend less time tracking down misconfigurations and more time writing awesome (and secure) code.